jgarcia102/jgarcia102.github.io/_posts/2018-07-14-Tableau_Changeup_Data.md

 You can find a full size version of the batting average against visualization [here](https://public.tableau.com/views/MLBPitcherData_0/FullSizeBAADashboard?:embed=y&:display_count=yes).

-You can find a full size version of the batting average against visualization [here](https://public.tableau.com/views/MLBPitcherData_0/FullSizeStrikeoutRateDashboard?:embed=y&:display_count=yes&publish=yes).
+You can find a full size version of the strikeout rate visualization [here](https://public.tableau.com/views/MLBPitcherData_0/FullSizeStrikeoutRateDashboard?:embed=y&:display_count=yes&publish=yes).

 The batting average graph provides a minor indication that there is importance to having a larger change in velocity.
 When I set the fastball and changeup percentage